OobiXYZ/Grey-Hack-Scripts/README.md

-my noob scripts
+my nooby scripts

-use how you wish
+use however you wish

-critique/criticisms are more than welcome
+critique/criticisms are more than welcome if you have the time